 The Company has net operating loss carryforwards in a number of states.
-The tax benefit of these net operating losses is \$0.4 million.
+The tax benefit of these net operating losses is \$0.2 million.
 These state net operating losses expire in 2013 and later.
 The Company has net operating loss carryforwards in foreign countries.
-The tax benefit of these net operating losses is \$28.6 million.
-These net operating losses expire in 2011 and later.
+The tax benefit of these net operating losses is \$34.2 million.
+These net operating losses expire in 2014 and later.

-The Company has not provided deferred income taxes or foreign withholding taxes on \$2.0 million and \$2.7 million of undistributed earnings of its non-U.S. subsidiaries as of December 31, 2010 and 2009, respectively, since the Company intends to reinvest these earnings indefinitely.
-The Company would have zero U.S. tax impact upon repatriation, net of foreign tax credits, for the year ended December 31, 2010.
-The U.S. tax impact upon repatriation, net of foreign tax credits, would be \$0.3 million for the year ended December 31, 2009.
+The Company has not provided deferred income taxes or foreign withholding taxes on \$2.2 million and \$2.0 million of undistributed earnings of its non-U.S. subsidiaries as of December 31, 2011 and 2010, respectively, since the Company intends to reinvest these earnings indefinitely.
+The U.S. tax impact upon repatriation, net of foreign tax credits, would be zero for the year ended December 31, 2011 and 2010.